Lecrapouille/OpenGlassBox/README.md

 - Currently, I made a quick & dirty script straightforward parser.
 My code is less good than the original one.
 It was ok because I wished to replace the script syntax by [Forth](https://esp32.arduino-forth.com/) (which has less footprint than Lua).
 ## How to play?

 - For the moment, you cannot construct your game interactively.
-A prebuild game is made in `main.cpp` inside `bool GlassBox::initSimulation()` you can adapt it to create your own map.
+A prebuild game is made in `demo/main.cpp` inside `bool GlassBox::initSimulation()` you can adapt it to create your own map.
 - Simulation script is located at `OpenGlassBox/data/Simulations/TestCity.txt`.
 - During the simulation, you can type the `d` key to show the debug window showing the internal states of the simulation.